 Miraculously, my husband Matt and I have been married for 26 years.
-We are raising the last of our 4 kids together and our marriage has survived some significant hits through the years.
+We are raising the last of our four kids together and our marriage has survived some significant hits through the years.

-There was a lot of frantic hand wringing and tears, as we tried to figure out what to do.
+There was a lot of frantic hand-wringing and many tears as we tried to figure out what to do.
 What was normal experimentation and what was really a problem?
 Our biggest obstacle was that we were not in agreement on how to handle anything.
 I was devastated and showed it through my endless crying and obsessing.
 Matt was trying to calm me down so I wasn’t a hindrance to the process of trying to figure out how big of a problem this really was and how we should proceed.

-1.)
-Accept Each Other.
-We have to learn how to accept each other as we are.
-This means understanding that we are doing the very best we know how to do, and most of all, that our goals are the same and we have different ways of coping — to keep our daughter alive long enough to find a healthy recovery.
-It set us both free to process our thoughts with each other without the fear of criticism or verbal attack.
-After we accepted each other, we began to acknowledge that we are a team and no one on earth has our child’s best interest at heart the way the two of us do.
+We had to learn how to accept each other as we are.
+This meant understanding that we are doing the very best we know how to do, and most of all, that our goals are the same and we have different ways of coping — to keep our daughter alive long enough to find a healthy recovery.
+This set us both free to process our thoughts with each other without fear of criticism or verbal attack.
+After we accepted each other, we began to acknowledge that we are a team, and that no one on earth has our child’s best interest at heart the way the two of us do.

-3.)
-Spend Quality Time Together.
 Life goes on at full speed ahead, no matter what.
-Choosing to spend time together, even if it was just a cup of coffee shared in the back yard that wasn’t centered on solving a problem, but rather just being together is important.
-Sometimes we are so tired we just sit together and that is enough.
+Choosing to spend time together, even if it was just a cup of coffee shared in the backyard with conversation that wasn’t centered on solving a problem, is important.
+Sometimes we are so tired, we can only sit and be together — and that is enough.

-4.)
-Seek Help When You Need It.
-Sometimes things come up that are just too much to handle alone.
+Sometimes, things come up that are just too much to handle alone.
 Get help!
 Find someone who can help you develop a plan of survival.
 Know that your marriage is a priority.
-If it falls apart your child has just lost what may be one of the last sturdy things that he/she can plant his/her feet on.
-Take good care of yourselves and don’t try to do it alone.
-Counseling and Alanon are indispensable my life.
-Matt participated as much as he was comfortable with and I had to let that be enough.
-He applied what he learned beautifully, but his comfort was not in Alanon or seeing our counselor the way it was for me.
-We will each do this differently and that is ok.
+If it falls apart, your child has just lost what may be one of the last sturdy things that they can plant their feet on.
+Take good care of yourselves and don’t try to do everything alone.
+Counseling and Al-Anon were indispensable to my life.
+On the other hand, Matt participated as much as he was comfortable with, and I had to let that be enough.
+He applied what he learned beautifully, but his comfort was not in Al-Anon or in seeing our counselor the way it was for me.
+We each did things differently, and that was okay.

-5.)
-Forgive Each Other.
-Either one of us is not perfect.
-Understanding that mistakes will be made, words said that we wish we could take back, trying to control things that aren’t ours to control, bulldozing through thinking we have an answer to all that ails us…when those things happen, we both try to ask where are those actions coming from?
-In our case, it’s usually fear driven.
 Be gentle with each other.
-Know that we each are doing the best we can in a really difficult situation.
+Know that you are both doing the best you can in a really difficult situation.
 Let go of resentments and choose to forgive.
-Allowing bitterness to take root poisons our spirit and hinders us from making the progress we need to make as an individuals and as a team.
+Allowing bitterness to take root poisons our spirits and hinders us from making the progress we need to make as an individuals and as a team.

 Dealing with the addiction of one of our children has been one of the hardest and saddest things we have ever had to make our way through, but it also has forced us to work together in a healthier manner than we have ever done before.
 Good can come from heartbreak.
-I do not want our lives together to be just another casualty of addiction.
+I do not want our lives together to be defined by our struggle with addiction.